belovetech/alx-higher_level_programming/0x0A-python-inheritance/README.md

 ```

-All `main.py` files contain testing code for each files.
+All `main.py` files contain code that utilize the class object and function created.
 Also, tests directory contains test files for task number one and seven.

 ### Files in the directory